Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (g) Depositions Before Commissioners Appointed in This State by Courts of Other States, Subpoena Powers; etc. When any person authorized by the laws of Florida to administer oaths is appointed by a court of record of any other state, jurisdiction, or government as commissioner to take the testimony of any named witness within this state, that witness may be compelled to attend and testify before that commissioner by witness subpoena issued by the clerk of any circuit court at the instance of that commissioner or by other process or proceedings in the same manner as if that commissioner had been appointed by a court of this state; provided that no document or paper writing shall be compulsorily annexed as an exhibit to such deposition or otherwise permanently removed from the possession of the witness producing it, but in lieu thereof a photostatic copy may be annexed to and transmitted with such executed commission to the court of issuance.

-Most of the documents Florida Process Server Server are: Summons, Complaints, Orders, Writs, Orders, Subpoena, Writs, Pleadings and all other court related and issued papers.
+Most of the documents Florida Process Server Serve Upon Corporations and Their Agents are: Summons, Complaints, Orders, Writs, Orders, Subpoena, Writs, Pleadings and all other court related and issued papers.
 They also serve and deliver notices, letters, demands and evictions.
-All Process Servers listed deal with serving Corporate entities and Registered Agents.
+Our Florida Process Servers deal with serving Corporate entities and Florida Registered Agents in every city in Florida.

 All U.S.D.C.
 Federal Court Documents are always served in accordance with the Federal Rules of Civil Procedure and applicable statutes.